-The Credit Union has no exposure to groupings of individual loans, which concentrate risk and create exposure as no individual or related groups of member loans exceed 10% of member loans outstanding.
-All member loans are with members with assets located in Ontario.
+The Credit Union has no exposure to groupings of individual loans, which concentrate risk and create exposure as no individual or related groups of Member loans exceed 10% of Member loans outstanding.
+All Member loans are with Members whose assets are located in Ontario.